-A multi-class version of this session is also available and takes up to 30 mins (without a Q&A).
-It’s ideal for halls with PowerPoint.
+A multi-class version of this session is also available and takes up to 30 minutes (without a Q&A).
+It’s ideal for halls with screens for PowerPoint.

-An add-on session on colours in which we discover how adding one extra descriptive word can bring a colour alive.
+An add-on session on eye colour in which we discover how one extra descriptive word can bring a colour alive.
 All that is needed is imagination and a whiteboard or flipchart.
 Best for Year 2 upwards.

 Alternatively...
 I’m also available for support with longer projects.
 For example, I worked with Year 2 at a School of Creativity in Norfolk and together we wrote and illustrated a story about Scorcher the Dragon.
 Their excitement and pride in their final ‘books’ was inspiring.